squirrly/squirrly-seo/readme.txt

 * Fixed Squirrly SEO loading loop when all posts are not public in All posts
 * Add default message in SEO Article Rank when adding a new Post/Page
 * Added support options in Squirrly SEO Settings
+* Added the Russian translation in Squirly SEO

 = 2.0.3 =
 * Added attributes informations for copyright free images